ABDULLAH-ibrahimm/dtc_graduation_project/grad_project/README.md

 Power BI & Python: Tools for creating custom visualizations and interactive dashboards.

 # Acknowledgements
-We extend our gratitude to DEPI and Engineer Hazem for their support and guidance throughout the project.
+We extend my gratitude to  DTC for their support and guidance throughout the project.